omrylcn/inferx/USAGE.md

 # InferX Usage Guide

-## 🚀 Current State: Production-Ready Package with CLI Interface
+## 🎯 Current State: Production-Ready Package with CLI Interface

 InferX is now **production-ready** as both a minimal dependency ML inference package and CLI tool!
 You can either import InferX directly in your Python code or use it from the command line.
 This guide covers all available features including the new OpenVINO integration and advanced configuration system.

+**Latest Update**: ✅ **Full OpenVINO Support** - YOLO models now work with both ONNX Runtime and OpenVINO Runtime, with automatic model type detection and optimized hardware acceleration for Intel devices.

 ## 📦 Installation